mr-johnroberts/mr-johnroberts/README.md

 # Hi there 👋, I'm John Roberts!

 ## ❤️ Summary
 I am a seasoned Fullstack Developer with over 8 years of expertise in creating innovative, user-focused digital solutions.
-My work spans over 50 diverse projects, leveraging technologies like React.js, Laravel, and MongoDB.
-Additionally, I specialize in AI model training and optimization through techniques like RLHF (Reinforcement Learning from Human Feedback).
+My work spans over 50 diverse projects, leveraging technologies like HTML3, JavaScript, React.js, Laravel, PHP, MySQL, PostgreSQL, WordPress, and Elementor.
+Additionally, I specialize in AI model training and optimization through techniques like SPF (Supervised Fine-Tuning) and RLHF (Reinforcement Learning from Human Feedback).
 I am passionate about using technology to solve real-world problems.

 ---